Cclleemm/FriendlyTorrent/README.md

 Moreover it allow you to explore and share download files "in the cloud" with your friends.
 This software is based on [Transmission](http://www.transmissionbt.com) torrent software.

+This is a BETA version, maybe you can help us ? :) [TODO List](https://github.com/Cclleemm/FriendlyTorrent/wiki/TODO)

 ![PreviewImage](http://friendlytorrent.com/img/home.png)

 ### What's included